-Flying into the Fort Lauderdale-Hollywood airport and not sure how to get the Port of Miami?
+Flying into the Fort Lauderdale-Hollywood International Airport (FLL) and not sure how to get the Port of Miami?
 We recommend taking Uber or Lyft, as its the best combination of cost and convenience.
 That said, you do have multiple options.

 It’s good news for cruise passengers that the Miami/Fort Lauderdale area has multiple airports that you can use.
 That gives you the ability to shop flights to different airports, often finding a route that gives you a cheaper price or better schedule.

-But if you can find a cheaper deal flying into Fort Lauderdale-Hollywood International Airport (FLL) — or if they have better flight times for you — then you can still make it to the port easily.
-We have all of your options laid out below.
+But if you can find a cheaper deal flying into Fort Lauderdale — or if they have better flight times for you — then you can still make it to the port easily.

 In This Article...